 NIA can now probe cases on foreign soil, thanks to new bill

-New Delhi, July 16: The Lok Sabha passed a crucial bill that seeks to empower the National Investigation Agency to probe cases relating to cyber crime and human trafficking.
+New Delhi, July 16: The Lok Sabha passed a crucial bill that seeks to empower the National Investigation Agency (NIA) to probe cases relating to cyber crime and human trafficking.

-Union HOme Minister, Amit Shah assured the House that the law will not be misused or abused.
+Union Home Minister, Amit Shah assured the House that the law will not be misused or abused.

 The bill gives the NIA the power to probe and prosecute offences listed in a schedule and also allows the setting up of special courts for trials in such cases.